abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

   ![array full](./img/arrays-full.png)
   - This operation takes `O(n)` time, where `n` is the current number of items.
 In addition, if the array becomes overfull, it will be necessary to create a new, smaller array and copy the items again.
 Once again, this operation takes `O(n)` time.
     ![array full](./img/arrays-full-1.png)
-- Reserving extra memory can be wasteful if not needed, but an overfull array may require creating a smaller array and copying items, which takes O(n) time.
+- Reserving extra memory can be wasteful if not needed, because we're reserving memory for future operations that may not occur.
+  - **This is why arrays are recommended in situations when you know beforehand how many elements you;re going to store.**

 So specifying the size of the array in advance is a good workaround, but it's not a perfect solution.
 [Linked lists](#linked-lists) provide a more flexible alternative.
 As **with linked lists, the items can be anywhere in memory**.